 - Visitors were 65% more likely to place an order after interacting with a product in AR

 AR not only allows customers to see exactly how an item will fit into their lifestyle, it can also be a very practical tool.
-For large items, like dog kennels from Gunners Kennels, AR lets customers see if they’re choosing the right size for their pet and their home by actually showing how it looks in a room.
+For large items, like dog kennels from Gunners Kennels, AR lets customers see if they’re choosing the right size for their pet and home by showing how it looks in a room.
 When it’s time to creating a 3D rendering, I recommend you have a look at what PixReady has to offer.

 When Gunners added AR, it saw:

 - a 3% increase in cart conversion rate

 - a 40% increase in order conversion rate

 - a 5% reduction in return rate

 Higher conversion combined with a lower return rate means a boost for your bottom line.